soma-smart/framefox/docs/framefox/src/content/docs/introduction.md

 description: Learn about Framefox, a modern Python web framework built with clean architecture principles
 ---

-# Introduction to Framefox

-**Framefox** is a modern Python web framework designed to bring **enterprise-grade software engineering principles** to web development.
+**Framefox** is a modern Python web framework designed to bring **best practices from day one** to web development.
 Built from the ground up with object-oriented programming, SOLID principles, and clean code practices, Framefox empowers developers to create maintainable, scalable, and robust web applications.

 Whether you're a seasoned developer or just starting your programming journey, Framefox provides the structure and tools needed to build professional web applications while learning industry best practices.